sagar1g/Random-password-generator/README.md

 >**Alogrithm**:-

-- [ ] Passowrd length input taken
+- [ ] From user length of password will be taken

 - [ ] system generate random password according to password length

-- [ ] If password length not an integer it show message
+- [ ] If password length is  not an integer it show message

 > **conclusion**:-